andrewbaxter/genemichaels/readme.md

 - Prevent recursion in help

-  Add `#[vark(break)]` to a type, field, or variant to prevent recursing into any of the children.
+  Add `#[vark(stop)]` to a type, field, or variant to prevent recursing into any of the children.
 This is useful for subcommand enums - attach this to the enum and it will list the arguments but not the arguments' arguments (unless you do `-h` after specifying one on the command line).

-- Rename enum variants and option keys
+- Rename enum variants and option command line flags

+  Ex: you have a field `xyz_id: i32` and you want the flag literal to be `--target-machine`.

-  Add `#[vark(name="x")]` to a field.
+  Add `#[vark(literal="--target-machine")]` to t field.

-- Change placeholder (id) string
+- Change the documentation placeholder (id) string

   Add `#[vark(id="x")]` to a field.